posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

 python3 -m venv .venv
 # Activate the virtual environment as appropriate for your shell, For example ...
 source .venv/bin/activate
+# The Python code in the extension is formatted using Black.
+python3 -m pip install black
 # Install Python dependencies using `python3`.
 # If you want to use a different interpreter then specify it in the
 # CI_PYTHON_PATH environment variable.